-Continuing the current theme of Florida Road Trips from a previous article (Road Trip Habits), here are some Florida road trip stops to entertain (and hopefully inform) you.
+Building on the theme of Florida Road Trips from a previous McCool Travel article (Road Trip Habits), here are some Florida road trip stops to entertain (and hopefully inform) you.

 McCool Travel tip: When possible, stay off the major roads.
 Seeing Florida from smaller roads is much more fun than from the highways.